 How can people help?
 There's so many ways people can help.
 Shop for Freedom on our website, donate to support our anti-trafficking projects on the ground, fundraise through our Be Her Hero Campaign or host and attend an event.
 We also are always looking for volunteers, if you want to get involved please email email@example.com or find out more on our website.

 What does the partnership with Change mean to you and your organisation?
 We love the partnership with Change.
 It's an incredible concept that empowers people to make a difference just by choosing where they stay.
-Your financial support means that we can continue to see people rescued from slavery and provided with welcome packs when they arrive in a shelter.
+Your financial support means that we can continue to see people rescued from slavery and provided with medical care when they arrive in a shelter.